Dinethri/Dinethri/README.md

 - 👋 Hi, I’m @Dinethri
 - 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning Cypress
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on new platforms
 - 📫 How to reach me desilvadinethri@gmail.com